RSS

 He didn’t even raise his hand.

-That’s what the future elephant fornicator said In an English class with Thirty-four silent, stunned expressions.
+That’s what the want-to-be elephant fornicator said In an English class with thirty-four silent, stunned expressions.

 His face was pale and bloated,